Suor/funcy/README.rst

     merge_with(sum, dict1, dict2, ...)

-Walk through collection, creating it's transform (like map but preserves type):
+Walk through collection, creating its transform (like map but preserves type):

 .. code:: python